This post contains affiliate links. Read the full disclosure here.

 • Almond Milk: I prefer using unsweetened almond milk, but you could also use vanilla almond milk.

 • Butter: to keep these pancakes dairy free, make sure to use dairy-free butter.
-You can also swap out the butter for oil if you prefer!
+You can also swap out the butter for oil if you don’t have dairy free butter.

 Almond milk pancakes topped with butter, syrup, and berries.